cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 `true`, to stay within the CBOR simple values), if required.

-Since `null`, `false` and `true` have single-byte representations, the replacement of NaN, -Infinity, and +Infinity by these values can save bytes even if JSON compatibility is not a consideration.
+Since `null`, `false` and `true` have single-byte representations, the replacement of NaN, −Infinity, and (positive) Infinity by these values can save bytes even if JSON compatibility is not a consideration.

 Applications that need to preserve the information in a NaN (sign bit,